microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Everyday Types.md

 The type annotation in the above example doesn't change anything.
 Some codebases will explicitly specify a return type for documentation purposes, to prevent accidental changes, or just for personal preference.

-### Function Expressions
+### Anonymous Functions

-Function expressions are a little bit different from function declarations.
+Anonymous functions are a little bit different from function declarations.
-When a function expression appears in a place where TypeScript can determine how it's going to be called, the parameters of that function are automatically given types.
+When a function appears in a place where TypeScript can determine how it's going to be called, the parameters of that function are automatically given types.

 Here's an example: